Chia-Network/chia-docs/docs/farming/pool-farming.md

 You can only advertise your pool in Discord #Promote-community-projects once a day.
 If you're spammy, mods will warn you and then ban you if you persist.

-### Why shouldn't I join Hpool?

-Hpool initially created their own version of Chia client that has no source code released with it.
-There is no telling what kind of malicious activity that client can do.
-Chia Network Inc discourages everyone from joining any pool that requires custom closed source clients.

 ### Why doesn't Chia run their own official pool?

 We want there to be a healthy ecosystem of competing pools with no privileged official one having an unfair advantage over the others.